UKCloud/documentation/articles/vmware/vmw-sco-vls.md

 VLS includes your VMware usage and support via our experienced VMware Customer Service infrastructure, which has been responsible for supporting our VMware-based public cloud for nine years.
 This support is available for all VLS issues or enquiries, and the support availability times are based on the severity of the support ticket.

-For more information regarding support hours, SLA and escalation, see the [*How to raise and escalate support tickets with customer support*](https://docs.ukcloud.com/articles/portal/ptl-how-raise-escalate-service-request.html) article on the Knowledge Centre.
+For more information regarding support hours, SLA and escalation, see [*How to raise and escalate support tickets with customer support*](https://docs.ukcloud.com/articles/portal/ptl-how-raise-escalate-service-request.html).

 Note that there is no limit to the number of tickets that customers can raise.